Technologicat/mcpyrate/README.md

 ...
 ```

 For each case, the macro will receive `...` as input and will replace the invokation with the expanded content.
-Expansion occurs first for innermost nodes.
+Expansion occurs first for outermost nodes.
+I.e, from outside to inside.

 ### Importing macros
 Macros are simple functions.
 To use functions from a module as macros, use: